stardog-union/stardog-blog/content/posts/stardog-docs.md

 into Stardog.
 These components have full access to the database which allows adding relationships to, and correlating with, existing data.
-An extraction process is run on each document and expected to extract a set of RDF statements.
-This opens the possibility to literally anything with the document content.
-You can re-use pre-built machine learning models based on UIMA or GATE, call out to an external application, or even forward the processing to a remote web service.
+An extraction process is run on each document and expected to extract and return  a set of RDF statements.
+This opens the possibility to do just about anything computable with document content.
+You can use pre-built machine learning models or NLP pipelines based on UIMA or third party services like Google's TensorFlow.

 ### Store & Manage Documents